 The ‘Hausmannsturm’ tower of the Dresden Royal Palace offers a somewhat different perspective of the baroque Dresden.
 From a height of 67 meters, you will have a good overview of the city – and sometimes even as good view into Saxon Switzerland.
 The tower is the oldest preserved part of the Palace property, which accommodates renowned collections, such as the Green Vault, the Armory and the Turkish Chamber.
 The Collection of Prints, Drawings and Photographs puts changing exhibitions on display, showing graphic art and photographs from its inventory.

 Further to Station C - Hartenfels Castle, approx. 91 km

 Hartenfels Castle (C)

 A bit further downriver, in Torgau, there is Germany’s oldest preserved Renaissance castle.
 The four-winged property is crowned by a watch tower from the first half of the 16th century.
-It links the late Gothic Albert Wing with the gorgeous early Renaissance John Frederick Wing.
-One can enjoy a spectacular view over the town and the expanse of the Elbe river landscape.
-There are also the bears that are kept in the castle moat and are worth a visit.
-In the castle yard, the visitor will stand in awe in front of a real masterpiece: the Large Spiral Staircase.
-Those who climb it, will find out that it bears itself without any supporting central pillar.
-The Castle Church represents the first new building of a Protestant church.
-This is where the spiritual programme of the Reformation found its implementation in architecture and art for the first time.
-The sacral building was sanctified in October 1544 by Martin Luther himself.
+It links the late-Gothic Albert Wing with the gorgeous early- Renaissance John Frederick Wing and provides a spectacular view over the town and the expanse of the Elbe River landscape.
+There are also the bears that are still kept in the castle moat today.
+In the castle yard, the visitor will stand in awe in front of a real masterpiece of statics: the Large Spiral Staircase – built without any supporting central pillar.

 Further to Station D - Gnandstein Castle, approx. 84 km